12 Tips For Getting Out of a Reading Slump

 Masthead Waves

-Even the most thoughtful and dedicated book lovers can sometimes find themselves entangled in a frustrating reading slump.
+Even the most thoughtful and dedicated book lovers can sometimes find themselves in a frustrating reading slump.
 Why does this happen?
 Perhaps the previous book was so phenomenal that nothing else measures up.
 On the flip side, the last book or two may have been so disappointing that motivation plummets.
 Reading slumps can also be seasonal.
 For example, the sudden freedom of summertime or holiday breaks can quickly put reading at the bottom of the list.

-Whatever the reason, it’s critically important that kids and teens don’t feel discouraged.
-Getting back into the magic of reading just takes some attentive strategies, exploration, and, of course, encouragement from teachers, family, and peers.
+Whatever the reason, it’s critical that kids and teens don’t feel discouraged.
+Regaining the magic of reading just takes some attentive strategies, exploration, and, of course, encouragement from teachers, family, and peers.
+Keep reading for 12 helpful tips to help kids conquer a reading slump.

 revisit-a-book